zhiweigu2000/Job-finding/Machine Learning.md

 Bias: error between average model prediction and ground truth

-Variance: error from sensitivity to small fluctuations
+Variance: the extent to which model prediction error changes based on inputs, error from sensitivity to small fluctuations

 Low model complexity, high bias, low variance, underfitting